voiio/voiio.github.io/scss-style-guide.md

 }
 ```

-# Rule two - use css classes
+# Rule two - use CSS classes

 Only modify elements by directly assigning a class.